Trajectories of Social Metabolism and Land Use

 Chapter 5: The Local Base of the Historical Agrarian – Industrial Transition and the Interaction between Scales

-Helmut Haberl and Fridolin Krausmann 5.1 INTRODUCTION Profound changes in Austria’s socioecological systems occurred during its transition from an agrarian to the present industrial regime in the years from 1830 to present, as already shown in Chapter 2 of this volume.
+5. The local base of the historical agrarian – industrial transition and the interaction between scales Helmut Haberl and Fridolin Krausmann 5.1 INTRODUCTION Profound changes in Austria’s socioecological systems occurred during its transition from an agrarian to the present industrial regime in the years from 1830 to present, as already shown in Chapter 2 of this volume.
 In this chapter we proceed with an analysis of this transition process in three diﬀerent local situations.
 We discuss one urban and two rural case studies and then try to demonstrate a fundamental change in the relations between local and national scales during transitions from an agrarian to an industrial regime.
 In the course of the 19th and 20th centuries, Austria was transformed from an advanced agrarian society, in which farmers and their families made up three-quarters of the population, into a classical industrial society, in which manufacturing was dominant, and ﬁnally into a modern ‘service economy’, in which the lion’s share of the GDP is produced in service sectors.
 Overall, total GDP rose almost 30-fold and per-capita GDP 12-fold throughout the period 1830–2000.
 This transition was only possible because Austria switched from an areadependent, biomass-based energy system to an energy system heavily reliant on (mostly imported) fossil fuels.
 While coal was dominant throughout the 19th century and well into the ﬁrst half of the 20th century, oil, and later natural gas, gained importance in the second half of the 20th century.
-These changes in the energy system allowed an almost threefold increase in the amount of primary energy available per capita, and an approximately sevenfold increase...
+These changes in the energy system allowed an almost threefold...

 You are not authenticated to view the full text of this chapter or article.